 If your content is hosted on Articulate Rise 360, they no longer support iframing through their Rise share link.
 This means you must use our upload content option, listed below, in order to host your Rise content on Thinkific servers.
 Click here for more information.

-- Upload the file directly to Thinkific.
-On our Pro plan and higher, we can host your files for you, so you can simply upload the .zip file directly to a Multimedia Lesson.
+- Upload the file directly onto Thinkific.
+On our Start plan and higher, we can host your files for you, so you can simply upload the .zip file directly to a Multimedia Lesson.

 Common Questions and Troubleshooting Guide